 After your application is accepted and you meet the minimal hiring requirements, you will be informed of when and where the next written test will occur.
 If you fail the written exam, you are eligible to reapply online and take the next written exam.

-YES!
-You are strongly encouraged to apply for both classifications if you meet the basic requirements.
+Yes, you are strongly encouraged to apply for both classifications if you meet the basic requirements.
 You must apply for both prior to taking the written exams, otherwise you only qualify for that one position.
 Each classification has its own unique written exams.

 It can take anywhere between 6-9 months to complete a full background investigation on a candidate.